Ammar-Y206/Autonomous-Track/Cpp Documentation/04-Structs-Enums.md

 };

 // 3.
 Function taking the Struct by REFERENCE
-// We modify the original struct directly. void attemptConnection(WifiModule &mod) {
+// We modify the original struct directly using '&' void attemptConnection(WifiModule &mod) {
     std::cout << "Connecting to " << mod.ip_address << "...\n";